graulund/andygraulund-com/src/sections/02-skills.md

 * Communicating across disciplines (e.g. explaining technical topics to non-technicals)
 * Presenting and communicating to a broad audience (having been a podcast/radio host)
 * Making ideas happen within big companies (_in_-trepreneurship, creating prototypes, pitching)
+* Mentoring and leading other engineers and reviewing their output

 ### Very familiar with
 * PHP (Including modern development patterns)